Amiodarone Hcl Injection Generic Name & Formulations

 Severe sinus node dysfunction.
 2nd- or 3rd-degree AV block.
 Bradycardia with syncope unless paced.
 Cardiogenic shock.

 Be experienced with the treatment and monitoring of life-threatening arrhythmias before prescribing this medication.
 Before use, correct potassium and magnesium deficiencies.
 Increased risk of pulmonary toxicity or liver injury; monitor, reduce dose or discontinue if either occurs.
 Perform baseline pulmonary function tests at initiation, then every 3–6 months.
 Surgery.
 Monitor thyroid function.
 Assess implantable cardiac devices.
 Do regular ophthalmic exams.
 Withdraw cautiously.
 Elderly.
-Pregnancy (Cat.D).
+Neonatal injury (monitor).
+Labor & delivery.
+Pregnancy (increased risk for fetal toxicity).
 Nursing mothers: not recommended.

 Hypotension, alveolitis, pulmonary inflammation or fibrosis, post-op adult respiratory distress syndrome, exacerbation of arrhythmias, heart block or failure, sinus bradycardia, hepatotoxicity, corneal deposits, optic neuropathy/neuritis (reevaluate if occurs), photosensitivity, skin pigmentation, thyroid disorders, malaise, peripheral neuropathy, constipation, anorexia, blood dyscrasias, pancreatitis; peripheral vein phlebitis (w. concentrated solutions; see full labeling).

 Amiodarone Hcl Injection Clinical Trials